FrederickAlt/zmk-feature-simultaneous_modifiers/README.md

 ## The Problem

-When you press a regular key and a modifier key (such as an `&mo` layer key or a `&mt` mod-tap) in rapid succession, ZMK resolves the regular key's binding the moment it arrives — before the modifier has had a chance to register.
+When you press a regular key and a modifier key (such as shift, an `&mo` layer key or a `&mt` mod-tap) simultaneously, ZMK resolves the regular key's binding the moment it arrives — sometimes before the modifier has had a chance to register.
 The result is that the key fires on the wrong layer, or without the intended modifier.

 ## How It Works